Terminology

 Vault:

-A user may deposit a basket of assets and open a Vault.
-It is used as backing to mint and withdraw veUSD.
+A user may deposit an assets and open a Vault.
+It is used as backing to mint and withdraw USDVE.

 Debt:

-The amount of veUSD you have minted against the collateral in your vault.
+The amount of USDVE you have minted against the collateral in your vault.

 Deposit Fee:

 This is a one-time fee when collateral is deposited into Vaultedge.
-The fee amount varies depending on veUSD borrowed, deposited collateral type and its backing percentage.
+The fee amount varies depending on USDVE borrowed, collateral type and its backing percentage.
 As backing percentage increases and if the collateral is higher risk, the deposit fee is higher.

-There is a one-time 3% fee paid on soft liquidations.
+There is a one-time 3% fee paid on redemptions.

 Individual Collateral Ratio (ICR):

-When TCR is below 150% the system enters recovery mode.
+When CR is below the CCR, the vault enters recovery mode.

 Liquidation reserve: